altona Diagnostics’ approach to the IVDR

 Frequently asked questions — IVDR and altona Diagnostics

-• When does the IVDR come into force?
+When did the IVDR come into force?

-• What impact does the IVDR have on the altona Diagnostics portfolio?
+What impact does the IVDR have on the altona Diagnostics portfolio?

 altona Diagnostics is committed to conduct the transition from IVDD to IVDR products for customers smoothly and quickly.
 However, the IVD regulation has certain impacts on the product portfolio: